opensearch-project/documentation-website/_clients/data-prepper/data-prepper-reference.md

 ## Processors

 Processors perform some action on your data: filter, transform, enrich, etc.

 Prior to Data Prepper 1.3, Processors were named Preppers.
-Starting in Data Prepper 1.3, the term Prepper is deprecated in favor or Processor.
-Data Prepper will continue to support the term "Prepper" until 2.0 where it will be removed.
+Starting in Data Prepper 1.3, the term Prepper is deprecated in favor of Processor.
+Data Prepper will continue to support the term "Prepper" until 2.0, where it will be removed.
 {: .note }